behu-kea/ITA24-1-sem/database-design/01-ddl-constraints.md

-Populate the tables with at least 1 entity for each table
+Populate the tables with at least 5 entities for each table